Bloomberg Law and SCOTUSblog’s Supreme Court Challenge

 How do I compete?

-- Find whatever you might need – opinions, Supreme Court briefs, Justices’ profiles and news – among the first-class resources available on Bloomberg Law and SCOTUSblog.
+- Student Teams may only use information – opinions, Supreme Court briefs, Justices’ profiles and news – housed on Bloomberg Law and SCOTUSblog to complete their research and make their final selections.

 - Roll the dice and see what happens.
 The pick submission deadline will be March 31, 2014.